harish0428/Jenkins-task/K8s-Docker-Jenkins-CICD-master/K8s-Docker-Jenkins-CICD-master/README.md

 ##############################################################################
 # Use the Jenkinsfile as CI/CD Pipeline
 ##############################################################################
-Hai Checking git plugin for polling
+Hello Checking git plugin for polling